 Although cannabis is considered safe by many people, there are certain dangers related to using cannabis.
 Some patients have reported feeling adverse effects such as feeling overwhelmed, panicked, paranoid, or experiencing an increased heart rate.
 Some strains, especially those with high THC content, are more likely to effects patients in this way.
 Strains with high CBD content modulate the effects of the THC, so they are less likely to have these adverse effects.
 Some people have deep seated fears connected to using cannabis because of the criminality associated with it.
 As with all medications, cannabis might not be the best option to treat your medical condition.
 Talk to your doctor if you notice any unwanted side effects.
 You can also report serious or unexpected effects of cannabis to Health Canada at 1-866-234-2345, or by email at firstname.lastname@example.org

-You can receive a medical cannabis prescription through your own doctor, or we can refer you to a clinic.
-If you go back to our HOME page and click on the link "MEDICAL CANNABIS" there is a form to fill out and send.
+You can receive a medical cannabis prescription through our MEDICAL CANNABIS link.
+If you go to our HOME page and click on the link “MEDICAL CANNABIS”.
+Follow the steps outlined there.
 When we receive the form back we will forward it a Cannabis Clinic in the GTA.
 You will be contacted by a representative who will guide you through the next steps.
 You will have to provided a list from the pharmacy of medications you have been prescribed for your condition.
 You will be seeing a Health Care Practitioner who is experienced in prescribing cannabis as medicine.
 The clinic visit is covered by OHIP.

 After you have the prescription, we will register you with a Licensed grower to supply you with safe, legal medical cannabis.